 1. We must work more with support teams.
 Too many professionals have a need to control.
 In the long run, we’d gain more by letting go and insisting on fair reimbursement for the work of these support staff.

 3. We must enlist the support of our clients.
-It takes time, time to treat, time to educate, time to prevent, time to collect the measurements which show that this is a vastly more cost-effective model of care in the first place.
+It takes time, time to treat, time to educate, time to prevent, and time to collect the measurements, which shows that this is a vastly more cost-effective model of care in the first place.

 Our time is one of the most precious possessions – completely free in one sense – and entirely at our disposal if we choose to empower ourselves.
 Lack of time and attention undermines numerous valuable relationships in our lives.

 Constraining time has many toxic byproducts.
 We owe it to our own desire for professional satisfaction and the well-being of our patients to insist on getting some of that time back.